jh1236/handball-site/docs/ref.md

     - The list of teams in order in pool 1 if the tournament is pooled
 - pool_two: list\[Team\]
     - The list of teams in order in pool 2 if the tournament is pooled
+- tournament: Tournament
+    - The tournament that was passed in

 <hr>